Water Chestnuts Nutrition Facts and 12 Health Benefits

 5. Water chestnuts are also known to contain detoxifying properties.
 They are extremely advantageous for those who are suffering from jaundice.

-6. Water chestnut powder is useful to relieve cough.
+6. Water chestnut powder is useful for relieving cough.
 Grind water chestnuts to make a powder.
 Consume this powder with water twice a day.
 It will surely be immensely beneficial towards alleviating cough.

-7. Water chestnuts are also good in treating conditions like measles.
-Boiling them in water makes the best drink for the measles patients, which can be given from the third day till the ninth day of the cycle.
+7. Water chestnuts are also good for treating conditions like measles.
+Boiling them in water makes the best drink for measles patients, which can be given from the third day till the ninth day of the cycle.

 8. If the paste made from powdered skins of water chestnut is applied to the swelling, it gives relief.